ChanderG/my-dwm/README.md

 [dwm](http://dwm.suckless.org/) aka dynamic window manager is a tiling window manager.
 It does get some time to get used to.
 It is fully customizable and here are my tweaks.

-Vendoring dwm for mu ease of use, as it is quite stable anyway.
-Currently on version 6.1.
+Vendoring dwm for my ease of use, as it is quite stable anyway.
+Started out with version 6.1.
 6.1 is dependent on dmenu 4.6, meaning you need to upgrade that as well.

-May vendor dmenu into this repo as well, depending on need.
+Have cherry-picked a bunch of commits between 6.1 and 6.2, to counter a bug that I was facing.
+So the code is now in a wierd fork of the original with patches.

 ### How to tweak?